 The psychoanalytic discourse develops by the putting in question of the psychoanalyst.
-The discourse of the analyst is the discourse about the analyst which questions it.
+The discourse of the analyst is the discourse about the analyst who questions it.
 The analyst has presented himself as a personal subject, denying the universal (he 'nia'), and it has been proved that there is no such subject ('nya').
-But 'nya' and 'nia' do notallow themselves to be understood as the two terms of a disjunction.
+But 'nya' and 'nia' do not allow themselves to be understood as the two terms of a disjunction.
 It is a matter precisely of going decidedly from the one to the other and reciprocally.
 It is a matter of strictly correlative positions which form part of the structure itself: no 'nya' without the homophony of 'nia' and reciprocally.
 No way of separating the structure into different components, while it is starting from the structure that there appears not alone different saids, different dit-mensions, but again the question of saying.

-The structure of the speaking being implies that the function of the Nameof-the-Father should be held in every way; something will always come to sustain its place (this is what the schema I showed).
+The structure of the speaking being implies that the function of the Nameof-the-Father should in any case be maintained: something will always come to sustain its place (this is what the schema I showed).
 The foreclosure of the Name-of-the-Father can never be anything but a said of the truth from which saying has radically disappeared.
 If there is a disappearance of saying, one can to be sure put it down to the disappointment (décompte) of the patient.
 The contractual abatement (L'abbatement forfaitaire) is not without the intervention of the psychiatrist himself and of his saying which is forgotten by targeting (en cliquant) his patient in foreclosure.
-It is from this side that work is to be done.
+It is from this angle that there is work to be done.

-From a structural point of view, we cannot give to the first 'feminine' formula any authoritative, definitive value.
+From a structural point of view, we cannot give the first 'feminine' formula any authoritative, definitive value.
 And for the psychoanalytic discourse, nothing permits us to exclude the psychoanalyst and his roles, despite all the more than probable failures.
-The first 'feminine' formula, far from establishing things and defining them, has much more a function of displacement, of nondefinition.
-Much more, the existential feminine formula gives no access to any singularity.
+The first 'feminine' formula, far from establishing things and defining them, has much more a function of displacement, of non- definition.
+What is more, the existential feminine formula gives no access to any singularity.